 Eric Meeks (University of San Francisco) argued that Linked Data complements OpenSocial, and demonstrated how it enables academic social networking.

-Adam Boyet (Boeing) pointed out how their custom-built InSite social platform allows "connections everywhere" to enable both internal and external collaboration and expert-finding for Boeing, but authentication and federation of identity profiles were major pain-points in integrating InSite with other products like Sharepoint.
+Adam Boyet (Boeing) pointed out how their custom-built InSite social platform allows "connections everywhere" to enable both internal and external collaboration and expert-finding for Boeing, but authentication and federation of identity profiles were major pain-points in integrating InSite with other products like Microsoft SharePoint.

 Lastly, Dan Schutzer (FSTC) reminded the audience that deployment in the financial sector, depended on privacy and security to protect users, as well as a focus on risk and compliance that are necessary to deal with anti-fraud and disclosure requirements.

 A focus on expert-finding, as well as identifying the right context for expertise, was heavily discussed.